Compound Interest

 - SI = $\frac{PRT}{100}$

-For 2 years specifically: $$CI - SI = P \times \left(\frac{R}{10}\right)^2$$
+For 2 years specifically, the difference reduces to a clean shortcut: $$CI - SI = P \times \left(\frac{R}{100}\right)^2$$

 🔴 Extended — Deep Study (3mo+)